VJAI/Story_For_Next_Movie/The_Mask_Man.md

 "Ask them to be alert"

 Few metres after a car is following with a man wearking mask inside.
 He was following him for couple of weeks now.
 He was interested in the conversation they are having now.
 It was little risky for him on that day to sneak him into his apartment and implant that tracking device in the car.
 The security guy nearly caught him.
 He got very interested in Victor.
 He learnt a lot following him every day.
 He is impressed seeing how fit, healthy and happy he is.
-He don't easily gives up.
-Is that quality he liked very much.
+He never gives up.
+Is this quality he liked very much.

 He was glancing outside the window watching the people.
 They are always in hurry like the sky is falling down.
 How small their world is.
 Without knowing what life is and what it's purpose they live everyday.
 They are living for someones dreams.
 The world needs a cure and I've one.
 Once I fix myself, I'll fix this world.
 God has created me for a purpose, I know it and I'll implement it.